 Seychelles has long been a favoured destination for offshore businesses.
-The reasons: its zero-tax regime for IBCs, robust confidentiality and ease of incorporation.
+The reasons: its zero-tax regime for International Business Company, robust confidentiality and ease of incorporation.
 However, current global transparency ingenuities like CRS and OECD compliance have presented new reporting requirements.

 Understanding international business law as it applies to Seychelles operations is indispensable for entrepreneurs and financial managers wanting to leverage offshore advantages.
 That, too, while maintaining proper legal standing.
 This jurisdiction's appeal lies in its balance of privacy and progressive offshore business law.